-Climate Equity and Community Engagement at HARC
+Climate Equity and Community Resilience at HARC

 While the benefits of energy are vast, its production has caused serious problems for underserved and fenceline communities.
 Scientists have concluded that greenhouse gases are the primary contributor of climate change.
 The absence of public and private investments in underserved communities, coupled with high-emitting facilities in fenceline communities has created a climate equity challenge.